susam/timebox/README.md

 Copy it to a directory specified in the `PATH` environment variable.
 On Linux/Unix/macOS, make the script executable: `chmod u+x timebox`.

-To run a 30 minute time box, run the script without any arguments.
+To run a 30 minute time box, run the script without any arguments:

     timebox

-The script accepts one integer argument that specifies the duration of the time box in minutes.
-For example, the following command also runs a 30 minute time box.
+The script accepts an integer argument that specifies the duration of the time box in minutes.
+For example, the following command also runs a 30 minute time box:

     timebox 30

-The following command runs a 15 minute time box.
+The following command runs a 15 minute time box:

     timebox 15

+The time at which a time box ends and its duration is written to `%userprofile%\timebox.log` on Windows and `~/timebox.log` on Linux/Unix/macOS at the end of a time box.

+The following command runs a 30 minute box with a text comment that is recorded in the log file when the time box ends.

+    timebox 30 write essay

 To learn more about the usage of the script, run the following command.